georbots/job_requirements_extraction_from_linkedin/README.md

 ChromeDriver is also needed and can be downloaded [here](https://chromedriver.chromium.org/downloads).

 ### Data collection and cleansing
-Based on a search url and by using selenium all the results are aqcuired creating and list of job titles, company names and job links.
+Based on a search url and by using selenium, all the results are aqcuired creating a list of job titles, company names and job links.
 Using the list of job links job descriptions are then collected, for jobs that have a relevant to the search title.
 Jobs with descriptions not in english are also discarded.

 ### Data processing